zoidz123/zoidz123.github.io/docs/dflow-node.md

 # DFlow Node

-DFlow is comprised of a network of decentralized nodes that validate transactions on the DFlow network.
+DFlow is comprised of a network of decentralized nodes that validate transactions and host order flow auctions on the DFlow network.

-TODO